douglasteeple/FollowMeDNN/README.md

 workers = 2
 ```

 I found that at least 20 epochs were required to acheive the accuracy required.
 I ran the model on an AWS instance for speed.
 A large number of steps per epoch was key to getting a better score.
 The learning rate is quite low, made possible by the nomralization steps.
 Higher learning rates caused the model to diverge as the epochs proceeded.
+Batch size had little effect at sizes of 32, 64 and 128, and so was left at 64.
+Steps per epoch is an influential parameter, a large number of steps giving better results empirically.
+Validation steps was left unchange.
+Workers has to do with the number of threads spawned, and can have a good effect on speed depending on the hardware.
+It was left at 2.

 I trained the model.
 Two of the 20 training curves are shown for brevity: